bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/corporation/sales.md

   advertisingMultiplier;
 ```

-This amount is capped by requested sell amount and your warehouse stored quantites.
+This max sale volume is per-warehouse.
+It is capped by requested sell amount and your warehouse stored quantites.
 Revenue is `price * quantity`.

 ## Item multiplier